anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

           `List of Microsoft Flow connectors <https://flow.microsoft.com/en-us/connectors/>`_

-       -  It is a Base64 encoded content of the source template file.
+       -  It is content of the source template file.

 .. rubric:: Example